Windham, New Hampshire: Education

 The Windham School District currently serves over 3,000 students at the four public schools.
 Pre-kindergarten through fourth-grade students attend Golden Brook School.
 In 2019, the Golden Brook School welcomed its first all-day kindergarten class for the first year.
 Fifth through sixth-grade students attend Windham Center School.
 Windham Middle School, home of the Wildcats, is occupied by seventh and eighth-graders.
 Windham High School, home to the Jaguars, consists of grades nine through twelve and opened in the fall of 2009.
 The class of 2012 was the first graduating class at Windham High School.
 Prior to opening its own high school, students from Windham went to the high school in neighboring Salem, beginning in 1995.
 The class of 2011 was the last Windham/Salem graduating class from Salem High School.
 Earlier, in the 1990s and late 1980s, students attended Pinkerton Academy in Derry..

 Windham is part of the School Administrative Unit 95, consisting only of the Windham School District.

-Windham Woods School is a private school in the town, serving students with mild to moderate learning challenges in grades 1 through 12.
+Windham Woods School is a private, nonprofit school in the town, serving students with mild to moderate learning challenges in grades 1 through 12.